Update: We now offer an assisted installation at Digital Ocean hosting for $25. If you’d like to try out iRedMail quickly and affordably, order here.

 The concept of privacy is rapidly under threat as technology advances – it’s clearly a time of great cultural change and policy shifts.
 Living in Seattle, authorities can track me via cell phone, automated license plate reader, bus pass, and even the transmitter in my drivers license.
 And, if a warrant is issued for my credit card, email, Internet or Car2go activity, then my life becomes an open book.
 I know a little about all this – I helped nab Wired writer Evan Ratliff in its 2009 Vanish contest.

-Update #2: You may be interested in Filtered, my new open source IMAP-based mail filtering application.
-Once you’ve installed your own IMAP server, Filtered gives you training, routing, do not disturb, whitelisting, an encrypted folder et al. Mention in BoingBoing.
+Update #2: Check out Filtered, my new open source IMAP-based mail filtering application.
+Filtered gives you training, routing, do not disturb, whitelisting, an encrypted folder et al.

 The NSA revelations this week make it clear that our privacy is not just tenuous, it’s imaginary at this point.
 The best writing I’ve seen to make sense of this story is by Slate’s Manjoo: “…now, after it has just proven itself so inept at handling its own information, the [NSA] still wants us to believe that it can securely hold on to all of our data”.
 It can’t.
 And that’s just one more reason this kind of government power is a terrible idea.
 Another reason is that the really bad people are smart enough to avoid mass surveillance like PRISM.
 Wonkblog’s description of the difference between authoritarian surveillance states and democratic ones is also excellent.

 But this doesn’t mean that we need to roll over and give Google and the government ready access to our email.